What do cockroach eggs look like and how to get rid of them?

 The Oriental cockroach

-This sort of roaches also leave an egg sack after insemination.
+This sort of roaches also leaves an egg sack after insemination.
 The only difference is that they deposit it after a week and the young bugs hatch after a month.

 The Brown-banded cockroach